XcooBee/xcoobee-js-sdk/README.md

 - consent reference

 #### ConsentChanged
 Fires when consent is changed.
 A standard consent object is returned.
+You should confirm update and sent XcooBee confirmation via `confirmConsentChange()`.
 It contains:
 - consent reference
 - data types